10 Fall Yard Maintenance Tips You’ll Wish You Knew Sooner

 You’ll have to pull weeds occasionally, but the main problems are leaves and other debris from trees and shrubs that clutter the appearance.
 The easiest way to remove debris is to suck it up or blow it away with a leaf vacuum.
 Stone placed directly under a tree is virtually impossible to keep clean.
 Better to choose organic mulch, because the tree debris will blend in.

-Don’t miss these tips on how to prep your garden for fall.
+Find out more pro tips on how to prep your garden for fall.